dgerosa/website/_pages/simplestrocket.md

 Before we start, grab these things:

 - Pen and paper.
-- Two balls of different weight (like basketball and tennis ball, or a tennis and a squash ball, but any two bouncing objects would work).
+- Two balls of different weights (like a basketball and a tennis ball, or a tennis and a squash ball, but any two bouncing objects would work).

 ### Try it yourself